 When it comes to borrowing, your credit history is incredibly important as this forms a large part of the credit providers decision to lend you the money or not.
 It’s simply a record that is kept by credit reporting agencies, such as Equifax, Experian, and Illion, of all your past credit enquiries and applications, details of any existing borrowing, your repayment history, and if there are any court judgements or bankruptcies filed against you.

 These records are accessed by a credit provider whenever you apply for a loan or take out a mobile phone payment plan.
 It tells the credit provider about your past conduct and helps them decide whether you are a good risk and are likely to repay a loan.
 These records are often summarised as a credit score.
 The higher your credit score the better.

 You are also able to access the information kept about you and it’s advisable that you do so on a regular basis to ensure it remains accurate and healthy.
-You’re entitled to a free credit report each year which you can obtain directly from the credit agencies online.
+You’re entitled to a free credit report each quarter which you can obtain directly from the credit agencies online.
 Some even offer a subscription service to advise you when your credit report is accessed to help reduce instances of fraud.

 Given the vital role it plays in any loan application, it’s important to keep your credit history clean and your credit score healthy.
 You can do this by keeping your repayments and bills paid on time, not making unnecessary credit applications, and reducing any unused limits on credit cards or loans.
 To find out more, visit creditsmart.org.au or the credit reporting agencies.

 Borrowing money to buy things, to invest or just to cover timing differences can enhance your life, but please make sure you are getting the right type of loan for what you are borrowing for and remember the cardinal rule ‘Match the life of the loan with the life of the asset’.
 It’s important to understand the full cost of any finance and ensure you can afford the repayments from your regular income.